-Prohibited persons.
-Kentucky law prohibits possession of a firearm by a person who has been convicted of a felony, as well as any youthful offender convicted of a felony.
-A handgun cannot be possessed by or provided to a person under the age of 18 except in limited circumstances.
+Prohibited persons Kentucky law prohibits the possession, manufacture, or transport of a firearm by a person who has been convicted of a felony in any State or Federal court, and by any youthful offender convicted of a felony offense under the laws of Kentucky.
+A handgun cannot be possessed, manufactured, or transported by a person under the age of 18 except in limited circumstances.
+It is unlawful in certain circumstances to provide a handgun to a person under the age of 18.

-Restoration of rights.
-A convicted felon's right to possess a firearm may be restored through a governor's pardon.
+Restoration of rights A convicted felon's right to possess a firearm can be restored through a full pardon from the governor or the president, or through relief by the secretary of the treasury.

-Regulated sales.
-State law does not require background checks on firearms purchasers.
+Regulated sales State law does not require background checks on firearms purchasers.

-Permits.
-Kentucky does not require a permit to purchase a firearm.
+Permits Kentucky does not require a permit to purchase a firearm.
 A license is required to carry a concealed firearm.

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in Kentucky contact the FBI for all checks required by the Brady Act.
 ATF allows a concealed firearm license issued after July 15, 1998, or before November 30, 1998, to be used for a purchase without a NICS check.

-State data.
-Kentucky maintains fully automated fugitive, criminal history, and domestic violence restraining order data on a statewide network.
+State data Kentucky maintains fully automated fugitive, criminal history, and domestic violence restraining order data on a statewide network.

-Appeals of denials.
-A person who is denied a firearm by the FBI can appeal under Federal law.
+Appeals of denials A person who is denied a firearm by the FBI can appeal under Federal law.